100 Notable alumni of

 -

-Dr. Dino Patti Djalal is a former Indonesian ambassador to the United States.
-He resigned from his ambassador post in September 2013 to pursue a presidential primary bid.
-He served as Indonesia's deputy foreign minister between July 2014 and October 2014.
+Dino Patti Djalal is a former Indonesian ambassador to the United States and Vice Foreign Minister of Indonesia.
+He resigned from the Ministry of Foreign Affairs in September 2013 to pursue a presidential primary bid.

 -